 The industry has made progress toward healthcare interoperability in the last couple years, but getting over the final hump may take some creative thinking.
-There are
+There are still no easy answers for how to build fully interoperable nationwide networks.

 At the Massachusetts Institute of Technology CIO Symposium, held May 22 in Cambridge, Ma., Beth Israel Deaconess Medical Center CIO John Halamka, M.D., said significant progress has been made.